RajashekharYP/Map-for-Website/README.md

 5.Google Maps expects to find the API key in the key parameter when loading an API:Hence use that key in the below mentioned line in the code.
  "<script src="https://maps.googleapis.com/maps/api/js?key=YOUR_KEY&callback=myMap"></script>"

-To get proper location co-ordinates, go to https://www.latlong.net/ (other sites are also available in google)Its just an example. point out your location in map and take out the co-ordinate values and use them in your code.
+To get a proper location co-ordinates, go to https://www.latlong.net/ (other sites are also available in google)Its just an example. point out your location in map and notedown the co-ordinate values for your location and use them in your code.

 # Some basic info related to Map properties in code
 The mapProp variable defines the properties for the map.